9ft6/leakly/README.md

 - **Database Migration:** Transition from a basic pickle storage to a more robust database system, possibly MongoDB.
 - **GUI Interface:** Implementation of a graphical user interface for easy browsing and interaction with the database.
 - **Graphical Analysis:** Integration of Jupyter Notebooks for graph creation and analysis.
+- **Intelligent Parsing Termination:** The parser now includes a feature to automatically stop if it detects that all strains on the current page have already been collected in the database, ensuring efficiency and preventing unnecessary data retrieval.

 **Usage:**
 - To update strains: `-u` or `--update` flags.